Is it hard to become a bookkeeper?

 How much does a bookkeeper make?

-- Organised: if you are the kind of person that likes to colour-code cells, and like me, you need everything to be in its box, bookkeeping might be perfect for you.
-You’ll be dealing with lots of numbers and documents daily.
-And being on top of everything is essential.
+- If you are the type of person who likes to colour-code cells and, like me, you need everything to be in its box, then bookkeeping may be the right profession for you.
+Every day, you’ll have to deal with a large amount of papers and numbers.
+Additionally, it is necessary to remain on top of everything.

 Here are solid reasons you should consider to become a bookkeeper.